micmejia/bible-dump/AMPC/Job/Job 28.md

-But where shall [^b]Wisdom be found?
+But where shall Wisdom be found?
 And where is the place of understanding?